super-sid/listenIn-music-app/README.md

-# listenIn-music-app
+# ListenIn
-An android music listening app.
+An android music listening app which uses Socket.io to communicate to APIs fetching data about songs.
+The app also include an inbuilt music/media player.